KaminariManu/ACCLSimulation/PacketTraceGenerator/README.md

 ## 3. System Architecture

 The primary version of the generator is architected in a modular fashion to promote maintainability, extensibility, and reusability.
-The source code is organized within the `src/` directory.
+The source code is organized within the `src/` directory, with a comprehensive test suite in the `tests/` directory.

 ```
 PacketTraceGenerator/